 There were also some fab characters to have your photo with too.

 I recommend buying a passport at Epcot so the kids have something to look for in each country.
-This is really educational as you walk round each country learning about their cultures and seeing what their houses would look like.
+This is really educational as you walk around each country learning about their cultures and seeing what their houses would look like.

-Also there is a kids section where you get your passport stamped.
+Also, there is a kids section where you get your passport stamped.
 There is a lot of walking here, but it really is a great day.
 Again there are lots of characters to meet.

 Other Parent Views on Orlando Attractions